-1.0.0.0.5 Typographical Conventions Below table shows the conventions used in this manual.
+1.0.0.0.6 Typographical Conventions Below table shows the conventions used in this manual.

-Convention Description bold font - Indicates words in a sentence requiring reader's specific attention Also indicates prop italic font - When used with "<" and ">" before and after it, indicates a variable in a command or monospace - Indicates file, folder, class and library names, code snippets, and inline code words in a RELATED INFORMATION - Indicates a resource that is relevant to the topic, usually with a link or cross-reference.
+Convention Description RELATED INFORMATION - Indicates a resource that is relevant to the topic, usually with a link or cross-reference.
 1 NOTE Indicates information that is of special interest or importance, e.g. an additional action r